-Essentials are important to pack when heading to the beach or the pool — from sunscreen, sunglasses to bathing suits.
-But the real unsung hero of the pool trip will always be the beach towel.
+Essentials like sunscreen and sunglasses are important to pack when heading outdoors, but the real unsung hero of any pool or beach trip is a beach towel.
 That’s why it’s so important to pick the right one.
-While it’s tempting to grab any towel you find lying around your home, experts said beach towels are often larger than bath towels so you can wrap them around yourself after swimming or use them as tanning beds and picnic blankets.
-And since beach towels are exposed to sun, sand, water and more, it’s important to pick an option made for these activities.
+While it’s tempting to grab any towel you find lying around your home, experts say beach towels are often larger than bath towels so you can wrap them around yourself after swimming, use them to comfortably lay out or even as picnic blankets.
+And since beach towels are exposed to sun, sand, water and more, it’s key to pick an option designed to withstand the elements.

 To help you find the right beach towel, we spoke to experts about features you may want to consider while shopping.
 We also used their guidance to round up great beach towels that range in fabric type, size, style and price point from a variety of brands.

 - Best beach towel from Amazon: Rumpl Everywhere Towel